PedrobyJoao/learning-nix/README.md

 more detailed explanation: https://www.youtube.com/watch?v=_JtPhF8MshA

+### Sources

+I'm following the exercises and guide from: https://tales.mbivert.com/on-nix-language-recursive-functions/

+But for an introduction, I started with https://nixcloud.io/tour which was really cool.

 ### Others
 - I didn't know `if else` existed in Nix so some files may have nested if/else files =P